sharetribe/flex-docs/src/docs/howto-payments/how-saving-payment-card-works-in-ftw/index.md

 ---
-title: How saving a payment card works in FTW
+title: How saving a payment card works in the Sharetribe Web Template
 slug: save-payment-card
 updated: 2020-08-11
 category: how-to-payments
 ingress:
-  An overview of how the Flex Template for Web functionality for storing payment cards works.
+  An overview of the Sharetribe Web Template functionality for storing payment cards.
 published: true
 ---